NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 <link rel="stylesheet" href="style.css">

 <div style="color: blue; margin-bottom: 5ex;">
-<p>The Workshop on Non-Euclidean Foundation Models and Geometric Learning (NEGEL) will take place at <a href="https://www2025.thewebconf.org/"> WebConf 2025</a> in Sydney, Australia, from April 28–May 2, 2025.
+<p>The Workshop on Non-Euclidean Foundation Models and Geometric Learning (NEGEL) will take place at <a href="https://www2025.theTheWebConf.org/"> TheWebConf 2025</a> in Sydney, Australia, from April 28–May 2, 2025.
 We invite you to join discussions on Non-Euclidean representation learning and geometric deep learning, and large foundation models, alongside web-related applications!</p>
 </div>
 <div class="banner-container">
  <div class="banner-overlay"></div>
  <div class="banner-text">
- Non-Euclidean Foundation Models and Geometric Learning (NEGEL): Advancing AI Beyond Euclidean Frameworks @WebConf 2025, in Sydney, Australia, from April 28–May 2, 2025.
+ Non-Euclidean Foundation Models and Geometric Learning (NEGEL): Advancing AI Beyond Euclidean Frameworks @TheWebConf 2025, in Sydney, Australia, from April 28–May 2, 2025.
  </div>
 </div>

 <br>
-The primary objective of the NEGEL workshop at [WebConf 2025](https://www2025.thewebconf.org/) is to create a collaborative platform for researchers, industry professionals, and academics from diverse fields.
+The primary objective of the NEGEL workshop at [TheWebConf 2025](https://www2025.theTheWebConf.org/) is to create a collaborative platform for researchers, industry professionals, and academics from diverse fields.
 These include non-Euclidean representation learning, geometric deep learning, and large foundation models, as well as web-related applications such as recommender systems, social network analysis, web knowledge graphs, search systems, information retrieval, and multi-modal web content understanding.
 The workshop aims to foster knowledge sharing, idea exchange, and discussions on the latest advancements and challenges in these domains.

 ## Important Dates